 5.2.2 In the event that the sponsor agrees to University ownership of Intellectual Property resulting from the sponsored research, the University may grant to sponsor an option to license the resulting Intellectual Property on terms to be negotiated, with the option to be exercised by the sponsor within a specified period following the disclosure to sponsor of the Intellectual Property.
 The specific terms of licenses and rights to commercial development shall be negotiated between the sponsor and the University at the time the option is executed by the sponsor and shall depend on the nature of the Intellectual Property and its application, the relative contributions of the University and the sponsor to the work, and the conditions deemed most likely to advance the commercial development and acceptance of the Intellectual Property.

 5.2.3 In all cases where exclusive licensing is appropriate, such license agreements shall be executed apart from the sponsored research agreement and shall require diligent commercial development of the Intellectual Property by the licensee.

+5.2.4 In all cases of Sponsored Research Agreements, the University must disclose all details of the agreement to the faculty working on the research.

 5.3 Agreements by Sponsored Research Program Participants